Emergency Contraception

 Who Can Use This Service?

-- ⏳ Need emergency contraception within the recommended time frame
+⏳ Need emergency contraception within the recommended time window

-- 🤔 Are worried about contraceptive failure or missed pills
+🤔 Have experienced contraceptive failure or missed pills

-Our pharmacist will assess suitability during the consultation.
-If emergency contraception is not appropriate, we will explain alternative options and signpost you to relevant NHS sexual health services.
+All patients are assessed individually.
+If treatment is not appropriate, we will explain alternative options and signpost you to appropriate NHS services.

 Confidential and Supportive Care